 And he went on to blame both sides.

-And demographically, you see that African Americans, and you see Hispanic Americans were disproportionately impacted negatively by the bad economic decisions and the failed policies of Democrats and Barack Obama.
+And demographically, you see that African Americans and you see Hispanic Americans were disproportionately impacted negatively by the bad economic decisions and the failed policies of Democrats and Barack Obama.

 It didn't.

-And if you are somebody that believes in helping people of all races, colors, and creeds.
+And if you are somebody that believes in helping people of all races, colors, and creeds, and he goes on, you know, I mean, there's so many points here to go over.

-Larry Elder's uh gonna be with us.
+Larry Elder's going to be with us.

-I mean, but this is a pretty profound moment where a president of the United States is saying to the media, just like I was saying last night, that this narrative that is advanced every two years, every four years by Democrats, that every conservative, in this case, they were calling him a racist all weekend long.
+I mean, this is a pretty profound moment where a president of the United States is saying to the media, just like I was saying last night, that this narrative that is advanced every two years, every four years by Democrats, that every conservative, in this case, they were calling him a racist all weekend long.

 That's what one of their commentators said.